-Many New Year customs that we take for granted actually date from ancient times.
-This year, ring out the old and ring in the new with a New Year tradition—or two!
+Many New Year traditions that we take for granted actually date back to ancient times.
+This year, ring out the old and ring in the new with a new New Year tradition—or two!

 Make Some Noise

 Making a lot of noise—from fireworks to gun shots to church bells—seems to be a favorite pastime around the world.

 - In ancient Thailand, guns were fired to frighten off demons.

 - In China, firecrackers routed the forces of darkness.

 - In the early American colonies, the sound of pistol shots rang through the air.

 - Today, Italians let their church bells peal, the Swiss beat drums, and the North Americans sound sirens and party horns to bid the old year farewell.